Rule 6.6 – Goals and Assists

 2. A goal will be scored if the puck is put into the goal in any manner by a player of the defending team.
 The player of the attacking team who last played the puck will be credited with the goal, but no assist will be given.

 3. A goal will NOT be allowed if the puck has been directed into the net as a result of a distinct kicking motion by an attacking player or, after being kicked, the puck deflects off any player or object into the net.
-Additionally, a goal will not be allowed if an attacking player deliberately directs the puck into the net with any part of their body.
+Additionally, a goal will not be allowed if an attacking player deliberately directs the puck into the net with any part of their body other than the skate.

 4. If the shot of an attacking player has been deflected into the goal by striking the stick, skates or any part of the body of an attacking player, the goal will be allowed and the player off whom the puck deflected will be credited with the goal and the player making the shot will be credited with the assist.

-5. If a goal is scored as the result of a puck deflecting directly into the goal off the person or skates of an Official, the goal will not be allowed.
+5. If a goal is scored as the result of a puck deflecting directly into the goal off of an Official, the goal will not be allowed.
+After striking an official, the puck must be propelled into the goal.

 6. Should a player propel the puck into the goal crease of the opposing team and the puck becomes loose and available to an attacking player, the puck will be considered in the crease legally and any goal scored on this play will be a legal goal.